VTM archive

 What the genre sounded like

 Happy hardcore, roughly: 160 to 180 BPM, four-on-the-floor, sawtooth leads, piano stabs, vocal hooks chopped high and sugary.
 It grew out of the UK rave scene in the mid-1990s and crossed into mainland Europe with German and Dutch variants that pushed it faster and cleaner.
-By the early 2000s, Scooter, Dune, Blümchen, Mark 'Oh, and DJ Quicksilver were making commercially successful records that American teenagers mostly encountered through imported CDs, early file-sharing networks, and MySpace friends.
+By the early 2000s, Scooter, Dune, Blümchen, Mark 'Oh, and DJ Quicksilver were making commercially successful records that American teenagers mostly encountered through imported CDs and early file-sharing networks.

 What VTM liked most about the genre was its brightness.
 She called her genre "very similar" to Blümchen's; she named "I Can't Stop Raving (Video Mix)" by Dune her all-time favorite song.
 She wasn't trying to be dark or clever.
-She was trying to make music that felt, as she put it once in an interview, "like a beautiful day."
+Asked in a 2004 interview what inspired her to write, she answered: other musicians, beautiful weather, friends, even dreams.

 Who she listened to